 To comply with registration, insurance, and Cruise America inventory logistics, rented truck campers are required to return to their country of origin.

-We’re hoping that Lance Campers and Cruise America are successful in their new partnership and expand the rental truck camper fleet to the 100+ Cruise America centers across the United States.
+We’re hoping that Lance Campers and Cruise America are successful in their new partnership.
+It would be great if they expand the rental truck camper fleet to the 100+ Cruise America centers across the United States.

-Having rental truck camper rigs available throughout the United States would be a major game-changer introducing hundreds and then thousands of new and younger buyers to the truck camper product and lifestyle.
+Having rental truck camper rigs available would be a major game-changer introducing hundreds and then thousands of new and younger buyers to the product and lifestyle.
 Having all those rental truck campers criss-crossing the country certainly won’t hurt either.